San7o/maplang/README.md

 - backup and reproduce: you can define the state of the machine and reproduce it to any system, do version control and backup the most important files.

+## Current state

+This language is currently in early developement.
+As soon as it reaches a stable state, It will be used in the [mapkg](https://github.com/San7o/mapkg.git) packet manager.

 ## Example syntax

 ```